10 Best Cordless Impact Drivers of 2023 – Reviews & Top Picks

 1. DEWALT DCF889B Cordless Impact Wrench – Best Overall

 Rarely do you get an impact wrench that ticks all the right boxes, but this particular model makes quite the attempt.
-It a perfect choice for both DIYers and professionals.
+It’s the best cordless impact driver for both DIYers and professionals.

 With a max torque of 400 foot-pounds, you can perform a wide range of heavy-duty tasks with ease.
 And since not every job will require 100% of what the tool can offer, the variable speed trigger on the wrench is useful when working with fasteners that demand different torque speeds.